MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 ### Overview
 The MobileFirst Platform Foundation SDK provides a set of API methods enabling a developer to implement various MobileFirst features, such as: authentication and security mechanisms, notifications, resource requests, collecting analytics data and more.

-> For a complete list of MobileFirst SDK abilities [visit the user documentation](#) <span style="color:red">TODO: missing link</a>
+> For a complete list of MobileFirst SDK abilities [visit the user documentation](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 In this tutorial you will learn how to add the MobileFirst Native SDK as an Apache Cordova plugin ([cordova-plugin-mfp](https://www.npmjs.com/package/cordova-plugin-mfp)) using NPM to either a new or existing Cordova application.
 You will also learn how to configure the MobileFirst Server to recognize the application, as well as find information about the MobileFirst configuration files that are changed in the project.

-**Pre-requisites:** Apache Cordova and MobileFirst CLI installed on the developer workstation.
+**Pre-requisites:** Apache Cordova CLI and MobileFirst CLI installed on the developer workstation.
-Make sure you have read through the [Setting up your development environment](../../setting-up-your-development-environment) tutorials.
+Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-the-mobilefirst-development-environment) tutorial.

 **Jump to:**